DEREK MILLER is a Canadian Screen Awards winner who has spent more than 20 years producing television.

-Derek started as a TV reporter for CTV Ottawa, where he told more than 1600 on-air stories - from murders to undercover drug buys.
+Derek started as a TV reporter for CTV Ottawa, where he told more than 1600 on-air stories - from murders to tulip festivals.

 Derek was recruited to produce Citytv's flagship 6:00 newscast, arguably the most creative and trendsetting newscast in the world.
 In the five years Derek was there, he was personally nominated twice for Best Newscast in Canada.

 Derek rejoined CTV as a producer (writer/director) for Canada's most-watched doc series, W5 (and he continually freelances here).
-Since then he has produced a game show for Food Network Canada, the multiple-awards-nominated show, Don't Drive Here, on Discovery Channel and back-to-back HGTV series, including the top-rated Scott McGillivray program, Moving the McGillivrays.
+Since then he has produced a game show for Food Network Canada, the multiple-awards-nominated show, Don't Drive Here, on Discovery Channel and three HGTV series, including the top-rated Scott McGillivray program, Moving the McGillivrays and the brand new hit series, Family Home Overhaul.

 Derek's investigative skills have led him to locate Irish pubs in 20 countries...